-- 1. a Patient Care Concern; - 2. failure to respond to the RBHP's requests for feedback or interviews regarding a Critical Omission or Commission, Major Omission or Commission or Minor Omission or Commission within a reasonable period of time as specified by the RBHP; - 3. failure to successfully complete Remediation; - 4. misconduct related to Certification (e.g. falsification of documentation, failure to disclose previous Deactivations and Decertifications, including practice in other jurisdictions); - 5. repeated Deactivations in similar clinical areas; or - 6. failure to meet the requirements for maintenance of Certification.
+- 1. a Patient Care Concern: - 2. failure to respond to the RBHP's requests for feedback or interviews regarding a Critical Omission or Commission, Major Omission or Commission or Minor Omission or Commission within a reasonable period of time as specified by the RBHP; - 3. failure to successfully complete Remediation; - 4. misconduct related to Certification (e.g. falsification of documentation, failure to disclose previous Deactivations and Decertifications, including practice in other jurisdictions); - 5. repeated Deactivations in similar clinical areas; or - 6. failure to meet the requirements for maintenance of Certification.

-The Medical Director shall immediately notify the Paramedic, Employer, the Senior Field Manager and all other RBHPs of a Deactivation.
-The Medical Director shall provide a brief written reason for the Deactivation to the Paramedic, Employer, the Senior Field Manager and all other RHBPs as soon as possible.
+The Medical Director shall notify and provide a brief written reason for the Deactivation, as soon as possible to the: